 Michael Howell, a fellow Salemite, explained many forms of tempo work could become at the Free Fitness Summit this past January.
 He followed up his presentation with this article that outlined a simple oxidative lifting protocol for beginners.
 Here are the bullet points of the information he provided that satisfied my criteria to try:

 - Download the Interval Timer app (free) to your phone

 - Note: ensure that as you perform these movements that you keep constant tension.
 No ‘resting’ at the top or bottom; stay an inch or so from lockout at the end ranges.

 - Set the HIIT timer for 8 sets of intervals of 40 sec high intensity and 40 sec low intensity

 - Complete 10 reps of 2 seconds up, 2 seconds down in each interval

 - Rest can be active or passive ( I chose active – light walking around)

-- I also set a 15-sec warm up time to get into position with the weight:
+- A 5-sec warm up time is programmed in to get ready/ into position

 Mike demonstrates oxidative ‘potato sack squats’.
 More science and benefits can be found earlier in the video.